Using Multi-Timeframe Analysis to Trade Strong Trends

 • Slow Stochastics is positioned below the 20 level, indicating strong bearish momentum

-When multiple signals align across price structure, moving averages, momentum indicators, and relative currency strength, the probability of trend continuation increases significantly.
+When multiple signals align across price action, moving averages, momentum indicators, and relative currency strength, the probability of trend continuation increases significantly.

 Trading Bias: Why Directional Discipline Matters